 Lloyd is a Presbyterian elder, and is currently active in his church in Asheville, NC.
 He serves as a Vice-President of the Asheville Symphony and as a Trustee of Warren Wilson College.
 He and his wife, Carolyn, have three grown daughters, a foster son, and six grandchildren.
 He enjoys painting, hiking, and sailing.

 The Award is considered every other year - 2019 is the next award year.
-How to Nominate:Deadline for the 2016 nominees is September 9, 2016.
-Please click on this link, Lloyd Horton Award Nomination Form, to download the form.
-Please completely fill out the form and send any supporting documentation to Chandra Tracy at firstname.lastname@example.org.
-The Lloyd Horton Award Committee will review all nominations and determine the 2016 award winner.
+Please send any supporting documentation to Chandra Tracy at firstname.lastname@example.org.
+The Lloyd Horton Award Committee will review all nominations and determine the 2017 award winner.